-For many years Valaam Monastery was a religious and cultural center of Russia supported by Russian Tzars and the Russian Church.
+For many years Valaam Monastery was the religious and cultural center of Russia supported by Russian Tzars and the Russian Church.
 The Monastery was completely self-sufficient and monks produced all the necessary products themselves while working at small factories, saw-mills and farms, constructing buildings and fishing in Lake Ladoga.

 At the beginning of the 20th century the Valaam Monastery became on of the wealthiest Russian Monasteries, comprising a kind of a small state with 13 smaller monasteries under control.

-During the Second World War the Archipelago was under control of Finland and returned back to the USSR in 1944.
+During the Second World War the Archipelago was under the control of Finland and returned back to the USSR in 1944.
 Since that time the Monastery was closed until 1989.
 Now it functions again.

 Main sights of Valaam